 With its menu of Italian bistro cuisine and charming interior, Enoteca Vespaio offers a less expensive but still fresh and high-quality alternative to Vespaio, its sister restaurant next door.
-Enoteca boasts offerings like the mozzarella panino stuffed with housemade mozzarella cheese and roasted tomatoes, flat-crust pizzas, and rich pastas.
+Enoteca boasts offerings like the panini stuffed with housemade mozzarella cheese and roasted tomatoes, flat-crust pizzas, and rich portions of pasta.
 Fresh ingredients are in abundance.
-The dessert case at the entrance offers a glimpse at their tarts, cookies and cannoli.
+The dessert case at the entrance offers a glimpse at their tarts, cookies, and cannoli.
 Sunday brunch offers a selection of egg dishes and sweet breakfasts like pancakes and freshly made bread.
 The interior is small but welcoming, and the outdoor patio at Enoteca Vespaio allows diners to gaze at passers-by strolling down South Congress.

 The Moonshine Grill sits in the oldest building in Austin, and the decor tastefully reflects the same.
 The sweeping arches and exquisite mirrors on the brick and stone walls, not to mention the warm fire place all make for a cozy setting.
 The starters everyone raves about are the corn dog shrimp, which are skewered shrimp in cornmeal batter, served with honey and blueberry mustard.
 The choice entrées are the broiled rainbow trout and Texas flat iron steak.
 Behind the main restaurant is a refurbished carriage converted into a bar, making the Moonshine Grill an ideal setting, no matter what the occasion.